 Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn ~ Benjamin Franklin

 Yes, we are biased.
-Right Hand Man is the platform where you are able to learn SEO in an hands on environment.
-Right Hand Man will take you through each step to fully optimize your website, while explaining why and how to do what we recommend.
+Pulse is the platform where you are able to learn SEO in a hands-on environment.
+Pulse will take you through each step to fully optimize your website while explaining why and how to do what we recommend.

 People who have their own website to practice on, or work for a company that has an established website, then getting into your code or content management system and implementing what you have just learnt.

-How does Right Hand Man make learning SEO so simple?
+How does Pulse make learning SEO so simple?

-However Right Hand Man goes a step further.
-The Right Hand Man platform is different from most site auditors in that when we discover something on your site that needs fixing, we explain why it needs fixing, and how to fix it.
+However, Pulse goes a step further.
+The Pulse platform is different from most site auditors in that when we discover something on your site that needs fixing, we explain why it needs fixing, and how to fix it.

-As seen in the image below, each Right Hand Man check on your website features a Results tab, a Learn tab, an Explain tab, and a Repair tab.
+As seen in the image below, each Pulse check on your website features a Results tab, a Learn tab, an Explain tab, and a Repair tab.

 The Results tab tells you what is broken, or could be improved, on your website.
 We don’t use example websites, we use your own website.